bbazukun123/KCL-final-project/README.md

-# Visual Richness of Environment VS Interaction Performance Experiment
+# VR Fidelity Experiment

-This repo contains codes and assets for the interactive simulation for the experiment.
+This repo contains codes and assets for the interactive simulation for the "Visual Richness of Environment VS Interaction Performance" experiment.
 The simulation was paired with an Oculus Rift DK2.

 ## Built With